-Catch a glimpse of more than 5,000 fish in 60-plus Pacific Ocean habitats, from the Northwest’s frigid waters to the tropical ecosystems of Mexico and beyond at La Jolla’s Birch Aquarium at Scripps Institution of Oceanography.
-High on a bluff overlooking the Pacific, 20 minutes north of downtown San Diego, this aquarium offers exhibits on a wide range of marine creatures, ranging from big whales to bizarre weedy sea dragons, a type of seahorse.
-Coral reef exhibits shimmer with tropical fish as well as chambered nautilus and lionfish.
-Get a closer look at sea stars, squishy sea cucumbers and other near-shore marine life in the aquarium’s outdoor touch pools in the Preuss Tide-Pool Plaza.
+Catch a glimpse of more than 5,000 fish in 60-plus Pacific Ocean habitats, from the Northwest’s frigid waters to the tropical ecosystems of Mexico and beyond, at La Jolla’s Birch Aquarium at Scripps Institution of Oceanography.
+High on a cliff overlooking the Pacific, 20 minutes north of central San Diego, this aquarium offers displays of a wide variety of marine creatures, ranging from big whales to leopard sharks to bizarre weedy seadragons, a type of seahorse.
+Coral reef colonies shimmer with tropical fish as well as chambered nautilus and lionfish.
+Get a closer look at starfish, squishy sea cucumbers and other near-shore marine life in the aquarium’s outdoor touch pools in the Preuss Tide-Pool Plaza.

 Thanks to its affiliation with the adjacent Scripps Institution of Oceanography, the aquarium presents plenty of cutting-edge scientific discoveries too.
-It’s a great way to get a deeper appreciation of that beautiful ocean stretching to the horizon.
+It is a great way to get a deeper appreciation of that beautiful ocean stretching to the horizon.

 "Static-line hot-air balloon rides and a long, long zip line ride offer great views of the park and surrounding region."

-For even more up-close looks at the park’s animals, including premium behind-the-scenes tours, plus unique experiences such as the Cheetah Safari, where you can watch as these amazing cats reach speeds up to 70 mph/113 kph.
+For even more up-close looks at the park’s animals, book a premium behind-the-scenes tour, or take advantage of unique experiences offered such as the Cheetah Safari, where you can watch as these amazing cats reach speeds of up to 70 mph.
 Special Jungle Ropes Safaris are a great way for your little monkeys to burn off some steam.
-Static-line hot-air balloon rides and a long, long zip line ride offer great views of the park and surrounding region.
+Static-line hot-air balloon rides and a long, long zip-line ride offer great views of the park and surrounding region.
 And for a California-style hint of what sleeping in the African bush might be like, Roar & Snore Safaris let you spend the night in large tents (some even have beds and electricity) at a campground overlooking the African Plains exhibit.

 Come for the animals; then take time to see the plants.
 The park has extraordinary landscaped areas, all worth strolling.
 Especially beautiful in spring is the Nativescapes Gardens, focusing on drought-tolerant species adapted to the region’s sunny, dry climate.
 Free, guided tours are offered at 10 a.m. the second Saturday in April and May (allow about 30 minutes to get to the Nativescapes Garden entrance from the park’s entrance; find your way with this map).